 - Insurance doesn’t always cover the cost.

-There are several locations in the South Sound Region that offer this treatment, however our Board Certified Orthopedic Surgeons, Dr. Slattery and Dr. Morishige, and our RN’s bring a level of expertise that is not found anywhere else.
-Specifically, Dr. Slattery has a subspecialty in Orthopaedic Sports Medicine and Dr. Morishige is fellowship trained in Orthopaedic Sports Medicine.
+There are several locations in the South Sound Region that offer this treatment, however our Board Certified Orthopedic Surgeons, Dr. Slattery, and our RN’s bring a level of expertise that is not found anywhere else.
+Specifically, Dr. Slattery has a subspecialty in Orthopaedic Sports Medicine and is fellowship trained in Orthopaedic Sports Medicine.
 Dr. Dujela also has extensive training and years of experience administering PRP injections.
 The location of the injection can be the most important factor concerning the success of the treatment, and we assure you that we can provide the best possible outcome thanks to our training.
 On top of all this, Washington Orthopaedic Center offers this procedure for a fraction of the price that other offices may charge.
 Be active in your journey to an improved quality of life.
 Give us a call at 360-736-2889 to set up a consultation today.